 Establish regular check-ins to ensure your teams are making progress on each of their key results.
 Encourage teams to celebrate small wins along the way rather than focusing on how much further you have to go.
 Even if your teams don't achieve 100% of their OKRs, any progress toward your company's goals is worth acknowledging and celebrating.

 As we've discussed, objectives are ambitious, but they are not stubborn.
 Sometimes business priorities change and you’ll need to adjust your objectives to match a new vision.
 Other times, a key result becomes unattainable for a reason outside of your control.
 While it's important to be intentional when you set your OKRs, it's better to be flexible when things go awry rather than to set your teams up for failure or frustration.

 Not all goal-setting is created equal.
 In fact, even with the best-laid plans, companies fail to achieve their strategic goals 70% of the time.
 OKRs are effective because they lend clarity, focus, and collaboration to everyday work.

 It's impossible to make progress toward a goal if you haven't set one.
 Objectives give your teams a clear roadmap they can use to directly align their day-to-day actions with a broader goal.

 Working without a clear purpose and alignment to goals can feel a lot like spinning your wheels.
 Setting OKRs is a great way to improve employee engagement and keep teams working in lockstep together.

-When teams are working toward the same key objectives, and success depends on achieving personal key results, teams are incentivized to Communicating goals company-wide, builds trust in leadership, and fosters collaboration and teamwork.
+When teams are working toward the same key objectives, and success depends on achieving personal key results, teams are incentivized to collaborate cross-functionally.
+Communicating goals company-wide builds trust in leadership and fosters teamwork.